Laurence Fox: 2021 Blake, Seymour and Thorp v Fox defamation and libel lawsuit

-In April 2022, Fox requested a jury trial and claimed that "a judge could show involuntary bias".
+In April 2022, Fox requested a jury trial and said that "a judge could show involuntary bias", the first such request since the Defamation Act 2013.
+It was refused.
 Court documents revealed that this request cost Fox legal fees of more than £116,000.
-In May 2022 the request was refused.
-Later that month the High Court ruled that Fox must pay more than £36,000 in legal fees to Crystal, Blake and Thorp.
+Later that month the High Court ruled that Fox must pay more than £36,000 in legal fees to Blake, Seymour and Thorp.